IgniteUI/help-topics/topics/02_Controls/igTreeGrid/01_Features/05_igTreeGrid-Row-Selectors.md

     - [Tri-state checkboxes](#triState-checkobox-mode)

 ## <a id="introduction"></a> Introduction
 The rowSelectors feature widget provides the user with the functionality to select cell(s), or entire row(s) by clicking the row selector column placed on the left of the first column of the grid.
 In addition to that, the widget provides row numbering functionalities and checkboxes for row selection.
+Another advantage of Row Selectors is that they could be easily configured to decouple checkboxes from selection if you would like achieve a "tree-like" look and feel of the applications.

 ## <a id="numbering-modes"></a> Row Selector`s Numbering Modes
 In the `igTreeGrid` there are two possible modes for the row selectors numbering[`mode`](%%jQueryApiUrl%%/ui.igtreegridrowselectors#options:rowSelectorNumberingMode) – sequential and hierarchical.